El-Wumbus/qa/docs/installation.rst

 .. code:: bash

    git clone https://github.com/el-wumbus/qa.git
-   cd qa/PKGBUILDS
+   cd qa/archpkg

    # If you want to install from latest release
    cd qa-bin
    makepkg -si

-   #If you want to compile from source
+   #If you want to build from source
    cd qa-git
    makepkg -si

 From `archlinux-repo <https://github.com/El-Wumbus/archlinux-repo>`__ (Arch Linux)
 **********************************************************************************

-Add the repo acording to `the instructions <https://github.com/El-Wumbus/archlinux-repo/blob/Master/README.md>`__
+Add the repo acording to `the instructions <https://github.com/El-Wumbus/archlinux-repo/blob/Master/README.md>`__, then install with `sudo pacman -Syy qa`

 From Releases (Linux/Windows)
 *****************************